Apollo and Daphne, one of Gian Lorenzo Bernini’s first major commissions, was completed between 1622 and 1625 for Cardinal Scipione Borghese, a...

-The focus of Steen’s work is a joy.
-Take, for example, this self-portrait of 1663: I wonder what kind of song can make a musician so excited.
-Look at the artist’s smile, which is not only visible on the lips, but also in the eyes.
+The focus of Jan Steen’s paintings is often pure joy.
+Take, for example, this Self-Portrait Playing the Lute from 1663.
+I wonder what kind of song can make a musician so excited.
+Look at his smile, which is not only visible on the lips, but also in the eyes.
 Steen’s technique is excellent and it is likely that he had received his lessons from masters of German painting.
 Nevertheless, he developed his personal and very particular style.

-This painting above is my favorite of Steen.
+The painting above is my favorite of Steen’s works.
 Very dynamic and fun, and the pinch of humor in it is remarkable.
-Not even the pet was left out of the scene, which like many of Steen’s paintings portrays a cheerful couple (unlike other period painters who portrayed more sober and serious couples).
+Not even the pet was left out of the scene, which like many of Jan Steen’s paintings, portrays a cheerful couple (unlike other period painters who portrayed more sober and serious couples).

 Please take a look at the man’s face in the painting.
 Would you dare say that this man does not think he is in the best of all possible worlds?

-Another painting that seems to me very happy is the portrait of the baker Oostwaert and his wife.
-They happily display the freshly baked bread rolls while a little boy plays a trumpet.
+Another painting that shows, for me, pure happiness is the portrait of the baker Oostwaert and his wife.
+They happily display the freshly baked bread rolls while a little boy plays the trumpet.
 The baker’s smile is very contagious and who knows how proud he was, after all, to be portrayed by a famous painter.

 Steen preferred to portray everyday scenes, which belong to the style of so-called genre painting as well as portraits.
-Take, for example, this group portrait of the Merry family.
-Everyone is excited, they play musical instruments and sing while they eat and drink.
-It seems that all that really matters is having fun.
+Take, for example, this group portrait of The Merry Family.
+Everyone is excited; they play musical instruments and sing while they eat and drink.
+It seems that having fun is all that really matters.
 And if there is a little mess in the house?
 Who cares, the party is on!

-The crowned orator is another funny painting.
-The men gather around the eldest (after whom the painting is named) to listen to him read.
+The Crowned Orator is another funny painting.
+The men gather around the crowned man (after whom the painting is named) to listen to him read.
 The content of the letter seems interesting.
-In Steen’s paintings, German influence is evident in the composition and choice of colors.
+In Jan Steen’s paintings, German influence is evident in the composition and choice of colors.